IDP-L211/simulation/Project_Overview.md

 Cubic robot that “eats” up the blocks.

-Robot will move in a square spiral shape around the arena to search for the blocks
+Robot rotates at start (Or just IR sensor rotates) and maps blocks, go to each block based on coordinates.

-Once it sees their corresponding block, it will move towards it, collect and return it to it’s area
+Need fallback for no block in terms of determing next position to go to - rotate robot and look with ultrasonic?

-Need fallback for no block in terms of determing next position to go to
+Use a rotating infrared sensor to scan the area.
+Ultrasonic at the front of robot.

 ### Ideas for Final Design